RoseYuan/sc_chromatin_benchmark/README.md

 ```
 ## Resources<a name="Resources"></a>
 ### Datasets<a name="Datasets"></a>
-- The data used in the study is deposited on xxx.
+- The data used in the study is deposited [here]() on Zenodo.
 ### Result files<a name="results"></a>
-- All the intermediate results, including xxx is deposited on xxx.
+- All the intermediate results, including xxx is deposited on xxx. # TODO
 ### Code and files for reproducibility<a name="reproducibility"></a>
-- The code and data files to preproduce the analysis and visualization in our manuscript is in xxx and xxx.
+- The code and files to reproduce the analysis and visualization in our manuscript is available at the repository: [benchmark_paper](https://github.com/RoseYuan/benchmark_paper/tree/master).